 We have often heard the words of our Lord quoted, “Give to Caesar the things that are Caesar’s and give to God the things that are God’s” (Mat.
 12:17).
 I believe it’s worth noting, nowhere are we ever called to give to Caesar the things that are God’s.

-In the modern secular age in which we live, and speaking from the place where I live, America, and in the current “crisis,” I wonder if the Church has not ceded a great authority to the State.
+In the modern secular age in which we live, and speaking from the place where I live, America, and in the current “crisis,” I wonder if the church, generally speaking, has not ceded a great authority to the State.
 One that goes beyond the Biblical mandate.
 The Church in some sectors has given almost complete authority to the State to dictate how and when and where Christians will worship.
 For some denominations, this even involves allowing State mandates to touch and regulate the manner in which sacred mysteries are given.
 Are we asked to give such things to the State?

 From a “classic” American view, is not the current situation a violation of the oft proclaimed “separation of Church and State?”
 (I simply point that out.)
 I have pointed out elsewhere that this dichotomy is but a synthetic facade in America; I believe this current crisis bears that out.
 The State has been more than willing to interfere with Church life and the Church has been, at times, more than willing to give it such authority.
 How much will the Church give?
 (Further, are the current lock-downs truly legal even from a State perspective?
 Are not the laws of the land, in the US, being violated?
 Not that law really seems to matter to various folks in government.
 Is not the current state of rule by executive decrees, by governors and other, an undermining of actual law?
 I wonder.)
-If the covid vaccine is mandated, which some are speaking of in government authority, will we continue to simply mandate, as the Church, government regulations and thus tell people to just get the experimental shot so to come to Church?
-Who knows what will happen but I wonder.
+If the covid vaccine is mandated, which some are speaking of in government authority, will we continue to simply mandate, as Christians, government regulations and thus tell people to just get the experimental shot so to come to church?
+Who knows what will happen, but I wonder.

 This current crisis raises the question, how far, and how much is the Church required to give to the State?
-What will the Church sacrifice to stay “legitimate” in the eyes of the secular State?
+What will the Christians sacrifice to stay “legitimate” in the eyes of the secular State?

 Have we thought about the fact that now the Church is, in many places, in a position where it must ask the State for the ability to reopen and worship?
 That is, it is in some sense willfully making itself dependent on the State.
 Does not such a stance imply that now the State has gained (or gained more of) a certain and unhealthy power over Church life?
 Or that the State is the ultimate dispenser of “freedom” and “rights?”
 Most of all considering that current governments are anything but even nominally Christian, for they are, yes even America, blatantly secular.